I used to be obsessed with optimizing.

 Stop.
 This is insanity.

-The more energy we devote to over-optimizing, the more we miss bigger opportunities.
+The more energy we devote to maximizing trivialities, the more we miss big-ticket opportunities.

 Simplifying doesn’t mean that you should opt-out of the monetary system.
 It means that you: